guillemontecinos/itp_fall_2018_open_source_studio/final_project/proposal.md

 ## Project Title

-**p5.js Spanish website translation tracking and development of a guide for new translations**
+**Tracking of p5.js Spanish website translation and development of a translation guide (for any language)**

-*This project consist in a collaboration with the internationalization of p5.js, which has been driven by many collaborations in terms of framework development and translations writing.
-A tracking and fixing of the former Spanish translation will be developed.
-A guide document will also be written for new translations from the existing translation documentation in the p5.js repo.
-This project will be focused on first-time contributors to the project and non-English speakers.*
+*This project consist in a collaboration with the internationalization process of p5.js, which has been driven collaborators working in framework development and translation of content.
+My project proposes a tracking and editing of the former Spanish translation.
+A guideline document will also be written for new translations based on the existing translation documentation in the p5.js github repo.
+This project will be developed for first-time contributors and non-English speakers.*

 <!-- _Write an abstract -- describe your idea in a short paragraph, 250 words maximum._ -->